ViniciusClement/CRTP-2025/Labs.md

     - ACLs where studentx has interesting permissions
     - Analyze the permissions for studentx in BloodHound UI
 - [Objective 3](#objective-3)
+   - Enumerate following for the dollarcorp domain:
+      - List all the OUs
+      - List all the computers in the DevOps OU
+      - List the GPOs
+      - Enumerate GPO applied on the DevOps OU
+      - Enumerate ACLs for the Applocked and DevOps GPOs
 - [Objective 4](#objective-4)
+   - Enumerate all domains in the moneycorp.local forest.
+   - Map the trusts of the dollarcorp.moneycorp.local domain.
+   - Map External trusts in moneycorp.local forest.
+   - Identify external trusts of dollarcorp domain.
+Can you enumerate trusts for a trusting forest?
 - [Objective 5](#objective-5)
+   - Exploit a service on dcorp-studentx and elevate privileges to local administrator.
+   - Identify a machine in the domain where studentx has local administrative access.
+   - Using privileges of a user on Jenkins on 172.16.3.11:8080, get admin privileges on 172.16.3.11 - the dcorp-ci server.
 - [Objective 6](#objective-6)
 - [Objective 7](#objective-7)
 - [Objective 8](#objective-8)